MatthewWilletts/matthewwilletts.github.io/_posts/2021-2-7-Non-Linear-ICA-using-flows-and-fixed-linear-models.md

 In ICA we want to find latent factors that explain the data, but unlike in PCA we are going to require that our discovered latent variables are statistically independent, instead of merely just explanatory of the variance in the data.

-The classic applied problem that ICA solves is _blind source separation_: there are some sources of audio, say, that are all making sounds on top of each other, a group of musicians playing intruments in an band, for example.
+The classic applied problem that ICA solves is _blind source separation_: there are some sources of audio, say, that are all making sounds on top of each other, a group of musicians playing instruments in an band, for example.
 We have laid out a bunch of microphones randomly all around the room so we end up with a set of simultaneously-made audio recordings.
-We want to _reverse_ the mixing process, and obtain separate recordings of each pure source, i.e. one for each intrument.
+We want to _reverse_ the mixing process, and obtain separate recordings of each pure source, i.e. one for each instrument.
 We want to _unmix_ our data.

 Say we have $$d_x$$ microphones, so we have $$d_x$$ recordings of the room.